OneMainF/raml-language-server/README.md

 This extension is powered by the OpenSource Library maintained by AML called [AMF](https://github.com/aml-org/amf/tree/master).

 ### AMF Version
-- 0.3.5
+- 4.0.2

 ## What's New
-- Support for external references in RAML via the !includes keyword.
-- Performance improvements
+- Option to use the AML's Validation RAML file to write custom validation rules